Here you will find news about Steve's gigs, tours, and recordings. Some entries will be straight

 vocals; keyboards, since BB plays bass; and baritone sax if there are three horns since Ritchie plays tenor as well.

 The songs on the disc are going to be sequenced in the order they were recorded.
-This was an unintended benefit
+This was an unintended benefit of

-club, a real Greasy Houseparty!
+real Greasy Houseparty!

 5/3/11 - Recording "Mo' Greasy Houseparty", Part One